Towards Visual Saliency Explanations of Face Verification: Proposed Method

 \subsubsection{Mask Generation}

-In the conventional RISE algorithm for image classification tasks, the authors sample binary masks and upsample them to larger resolutions with bilinear interpolation so that they have values from 0 to 1.
-This process is simplified here by randomly generating multiple small square patches in various locations and merging them together into one mask.
+The original RISE algorithm samples binary masks and upsamples them to larger resolutions with bilinear interpolation so that they have values from 0 to 1.
+Mery \cite{mery2022true} adapted RISE to face verification tasks and generated masks following Gaussian distribution.
+We simplify this process here by randomly generating multiple small square patches in various locations of a plain image.
 The values of each patch are not linearly distributed but randomly sampled between $[0,1]$.
-Basically, the mask generation steps are as follows.
+The parameters are reported in the experimental section.
+Basically, the mask generation steps are as follows:

-\begin{enumerate} \itemsep0.15em \item Initialize the parameters of the mask generator, i.e. the total number of masks $N$, and the number and size of square patches in each mask. \item Sample multiple square patches in random locations. \item Merge all the generated patches into one mask $M_i$. \item Repeat step 2 and 3 to get $N$ different masks $\{M_i, i=1,...,N\}$. \end{enumerate}
+\begin{enumerate} \itemsep0.1em \item Initialize the parameters of the mask generator, i.e. the total number of masks $N$, and the number and size of square patches in each mask. \item Sample multiple square patches with arbitrary values between $[0,1]$ in random locations of each mask $M_i$ and finally get the mask set $\{M_i, i=1,...,N\}$. \end{enumerate}